PrateekAtPes/Pot-Hole-Detection-System/README.md

-# Pot-Hole detection system using MPU 6050 Axis analog  Gyroscope
+# PotHole detection system using MPU 6050 Axis analog  Gyroscope

  1)Automated Pothole detection system which helps the motive force in fending off route-holes on the roads, with the aid of giving earlier warnings.